 His recent research has applied these ideas to the study of education markets in Chile.
 These markets have a significant private sector and public-private interaction as a dominant feature of the market.
 In ongoing work, Prof. Neilson is exploring similar concepts in new projects working with the governments of Peru, Mexico, and the Dominican Republic.
 His general fields of study include Public Economics, Labor Economics, and Industrial Organization.

-Prof Neilson has a joint appointment in the Economics Department and the Woodrow Wilson School of Public and International Affairs.
+Prof Neilson has a joint appointment in the Economics Department and the Princeton School of Public and International Affairs.
 He recently earned his PhD from the Department of Economics at Yale University.